Visiting Seaside Village North Berwick

 Sharing a bench moment together…

 Jeff was still hungry for fish and chips and decided to drive to the next small village called Kingussie where a fish and chips restaurant was open.
-Cod was our preferred fish for Fish and Chips orders.
+When ordering fish n chips, Cod was our preferred fish.
 It seemed to be more flaky and soft.
-Halibut was good as well.
+Halibut was good option as well.

 We stopped by a fish and chips shop in this town in the afternoon..